AlexasEngineeringServices/SWIMRNMobile/SHARED_DASHBOARD_README.md

 ## Overview

-This feature provides a public, web-only dashboard that allows non-authenticated users to view device readings and usage history through a shareable link.
+This feature provides a public, web-only dashboard that allows non-authenticated users to view device readings and usage history through a secure, time-limited shareable link.
+The link contains an encrypted JWT token that identifies the user's devices and expires after 7 days for security.

 ## Files Created

-### 1. `/app/shared-dashboard.tsx`
+### 1. `/app/shared-dashboard/index.tsx`

 - **Purpose**: Public dashboard for viewing all device readings
 - **Access**: Web only, no authentication required
+- **URL Format**: `/shared-dashboard?token={encrypted-jwt-token}`
 - **Features**:
+  - Decrypts JWT token to identify user and validate expiration
-  - Displays all devices and their latest readings
+  - Displays all devices belonging to the user
   - Shows device cards with swipe functionality
   - Includes instructional dialog for first-time users
   - "View Only" label to indicate public access
+  - Shows error message if link has expired (> 7 days)

 ### 2. `/app/shared-usage-history.tsx`